 Spray acrylic paint

-Ron Taylor has written this introduction to spraying acrylic paint, and goes on to focus on HVLP for spraying acrylic paint.
+Ron Taylor has written this introduction on how to spray acrylic paint, and goes on to focus on HVLP for spraying acrylic paint.
 Ron Taylor first started using acrylic trim paints in 2004, and is now an authority in the UK on the application of water-based paints with brush, roller and spray.

 Spraying acrylic paint is a mindset You need to go into spraying with your mind and your wallet open.
 Be aware of what you need and what extras you want, before taking the plunge on the unit.
 Make sure spraying is what you want to do and budget accordingly.
 Buying the machine is only the start of the costs.
 In fact, spraying will not make you any money, or more likely, it will cost you money, without all the extras.